gund/ng-router-resolver/README.md

 - Support Identifiers in routes configuration (currently only object literals are supported)
 - Support Spread operators in routes configuration
 - Organize internal code structure to transition from POC to some stable version
+- Create a CLI for resolving routes and dumping them as JSON structure into file

 ## License